 More about this year’s winners can be found below:

 Testimonial: “Fiona is a dedicated, dependable and hard-working student who is deeply invested in her research and is always prepared to face a challenge.
 She went above and beyond to ensure that families had an enjoyable experience when participating in research at our lab”

-Personal statement: My plan for the upcoming year is to complete my master’s degree and to then continue my education at the Memorial University of Newfoundland by attending the Doctor of Psychology (Psy.D.) program.
-My ultimate career goal is to become a clinical or counselling psychologist.
+Personal statement: My plan for the upcoming year is to complete my master’s degree and to then further my education by becoming trained as a clinical or counselling psychologist.
 I plan to become certified in assisting individuals in a variety of areas, including learning disabilities and other disabilities, impairments, chronic pain, anxiety, grief, addiction, and couples/family therapy/counselling.
 I believe that a comprehensive approach to understanding the various aspects of individuals, including aspects that are influenced by various disabilities and the influence of disabilities themselves, is the most beneficial in assisting individuals as a whole.
-I also plan to continue my research at the Societal Cognition Laboratory regarding stereotypes and hope to be able to conduct research regarding the ways in which individuals view hearing loss and learning disabilities in an effort to uncover how to reduce stigma around hearing loss/wearing hearing aids and learning disabilities.
+I also plan to continue my research at the Societal Cognition Laboratory regarding regional stereotypes and hope to be able to conduct research regarding the ways in which individuals view hearing loss and learning disabilities in an effort to uncover how to reduce stigma around hearing loss/wearing hearing aids and learning disabilities.

 Testimonial: “Being integrated with a hearing loss poses a great many challenges for a student who must navigate the hearing world around them.
 Kaelan was not only successful in her studies due to hard work and perseverance, but she also become a vibrant member of her school community.
 Kaelan’s work ethic, giving personality and positive attitude have made her a role model for all students, not only for those living with hearing loss.”